About J-1 Student Interns

 - Able to verify English language skills sufficient to function on a day to day basis in the program.

-- Return as an enrolled student in the home institution after the Yale program in order to “fulfill and obtain a degree.”
+- Returning as an enrolled student to the home institution after the Yale program in order to “fulfill and obtain a degree.”

-The internship must consist of a minimum of 32 hours per week and can include no more than 20% clerical work.
+- Participating in an internship that consists of a minimum of 32 hours per week and includes no more than 20% clerical work.

-Departments are required to provide OISS a written evaluation of the intern's performance in the 15 day period before the conclusion of the internship.
+Yale departments are required to provide OISS a written evaluation of the intern's performance in the 15 day period before the conclusion of the internship.
 For programs lasting more than 6 months, a midpoint evaluation is also required within 15 days of the midpoint mark.
+The evaluation must be submitted to OISS through OISS Connect (available under “Requests”).
 The final evaluation is due before the intern leaves the U.S.